Self-similar blowup for the cubic Schr\"odinger equation: Idea of proof

 This removes the problems connected to the unboundedness of the original domain and the oscillatory behavior of the solution near $\infty$.

 \item Next, we employ a Chebyshev pseudo-spectral method in order to obtain an approximate solution $(a_*,f_*)$ that is defined by

 where the polynomial $P_*: \Q\to\Q$ and $a_*\in \Q$ are given in Definition \ref{def:gstar}.
 Observe the $a$-dependent correction that accounts for the fact that the parameter $\alpha=a_*+a$ determines the leading-order asymptotics.
-Furthermore, it is important to note that the origin of the coefficients in Appendix \ref{apx:Pstar} that define $P_*$ is completely irrelevant.
-Once they are given, our whole argument is rigorous and independent of numerics.
+Furthermore, it is important to note that the origin of the coefficients in Appendix \ref{apx:tables} that define $P_*$ and the other auxiliary polynomials is completely irrelevant.
+Once these coefficients are given, our whole argument is rigorous and independent of numerics.
+The numerical method used to obtain the coefficients is described in Appendix \ref{apx:numerical}.

 \item Now we would like to correct $(a_*,f_*)$ to an actual solution, i.e., we need to find $(a,f)$ such that $\mc R(a_*+a,f_*(\cdot,a)+f)=0$.
 As usual, the idea is to apply a fixed point argument and hence we linearize at $(a_*,f_*)$ and write